 The Global Health and Emerging Pathogens Institute is the nucleus of Mount Sinai's work on infectious diseases and the pathogens that cause them.
-The Institute, based in New York City, builds on Mount Sinai’s internationally recognized expertise in RNA virus research and encompasses ongoing research on the molecular pathogenesis of influenza, HIV, and dengue and Ebola viruses, as well as on hepatitis C and West Nile.
+The Institute, based in New York City, builds on Mount Sinai’s internationally recognized expertise in RNA virus research and encompasses ongoing research on the molecular pathogenesis of influenza, SARS-CoV-2 and related coronaviruses, HIV, dengue and Ebola viruses, as well as on paramyxoviruses, hantaviruses, Zika, chikungunya, and monkeypox viruses.

 The innate component of the immune response is a rapid one, in which the body recognizes and fights off general classes of infectious agents.
 Mount Sinai has been at the forefront of current research, identifying viral factors that inhibit innate immune responses and showing how such factors contribute to the pathogenesis of the virus.
 Global Health and Emerging Pathogens Institute expertise in virology will prove invaluable as we work to develop robust vaccines and antiviral drugs that save people lives.

 The Institute for Medical Education (IME) was established in 2001 to promote and advance innovative medical education and scholarship as well as recognize and reward our outstanding educators.
-The IME serves the vital need in our institution of creating, educating, mentoring, and retaining the best educators for our students, residents, and faculty.
-Fostering the success of our educators includes recognizing and rewarding those who display dedication and excellence in their work and providing programs that develop and reinforce their scholarship, teaching skills, and successful promotion.
-In doing so, we create a network of dedicated educators that contributes its knowledge and experience back to this community by serving as teachers and mentors.
+The Institute is committed to developing, mentoring, and retaining the best educators for learners and faculty throughout the Mount Sinai Health System.
+Fostering the success of our educators includes acknowledging or spotlighting those who display dedication and excellence in their work, supporting and facilitating innovative program development and dissemination of scholarship, and providing guidance and mentorship for career advancement and promotion.
 Our activities have positioned the Institute as a center for teaching and learning excellence across the Mount Sinai health system.

 The scope of the IME goals encompasses promoting scholarship and dissemination of innovative medical education approaches, acknowledging and rewarding our accomplished educators, creating faculty development opportunities for all teaching faculty and supporting career advancement of medical educators in academia.
 Specifically, the IME aims to: